nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-16.md

 ## Advice and warnings

 - This is the last day you can craft the remaining required Sprinklers.
 Any later than today and the second Kale crop will not mature in time.
+- If you have completed all Bundle and Sprinkler requirements, you may begin Skull Cavern runs.
+See [Year 1, Spring 17](year-1-spring-17.md) for advice and warnings.

 ## Instructions